redmondmj/HyperVServer2019/Install/README.md

 # Server Installation
+We will use nested virtualization to create our lab environment.
+This means we will work with the following:
+- Host Server - Windows Server 2019 (Your Azure Labs Server) &#x2935;
+   - Guest Server - Hyper-V Server 2019 (no GUI) &#x2935;
+      - Guest Client - Ubuntu Desktop

+The "Host Server" will also serve as your management console machine (aka tech machine).
+We will use it to connect "remotely" to the Guest server and manage Hyper-V.

 ## Host Machine Prep
  - We'll most likely use an Azure Labs VM as our host machine, but this process would work on any machine with:
     - HyperV
     - 8Gb Ram
     - 40Gb Storage
  - Install HyperV and HyperV Manager
+   - Use Server Manager to "Add Role"
+      - Choose HyperV and accept defaults
- - Click Start>Run type `appwiz.cpl`
+   - Or Click Start>Run type `appwiz.cpl`
       - Click "Turn Windows Features On or Off"
       - Place a check next to HyperV and click ok
- - Your host machine will likely need to restart
+   - OR use Powershell: `Install-WindowsFeature -Name Hyper-V -IncludeManagementTools -Restart`
  - We'll need to allow our nested HyperV server to access CPU and network resources, to do that launch Powershell as administrator and run
    - `Set-VMProcessor -VMName Name -ExposeVirtualizationExtensions $true`
    - `Get-VMNetworkAdapter -VMName Name | Set-VMNetworkAdapter -MacAddressSpoofing On`